-The role that the law can and should play in mediation is one of the most widely discussed topics in the field of dispute resolution.
+The law – The role that the law can and should play in mediation.
+Is one of the most widely discussed topics in the field of dispute resolution.
 It comes up in almost all mediations.
-It takes volumes to fully develop all the ideas, but the introduction we can make in a blog post should be a useful starting point for your own thinking.
+It takes volumes to fully develop.
+All the ideas, but the introduction we can make.
+In a blog post should be a useful starting point for your own thinking.

 By agreeing to mediate, the parties have chosen to try to resolve the dispute to their own mutual liking, rather than ceding to a judge the power to impose a decision about the outcome.
 In theory, if a judge decides a dispute, he does so by applying “the law”, as that judge understands the law to be.
 We all know that two lawyers often disagree about how “the law” would make their case come out in court.
 We know that trial-level judges’ decisions are often reversed on appeal.
 Just from recognizing those few facts, perhaps the best we can hope for from the court system is an approximate adjudication of how “the law” applies to the parties’ case.